-The Labor & Employment Law Forum is edited and published on a quarterly basis by its staff at the American University Washington College of Law.
+The Labor & Employment Law Forum is edited and published on a yearly basis by its staff at the American University Washington College of Law.

 Articles published by the Forum reflect the views of the individual author(s) and do not necessarily represent the views of the Forum or the Washington College of Law.